christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     (He of Two Horns).
 His name comes from coins depicting him as Zeus Ammon, a two-horned pagan god (see: Fig 1.6.).

-### Chapter 6: Ancient India
+### Chapter 7: Ancient India

+The Harappan civilization (Indus Valley civilization) was founded by Neolithic (Med) people from Iran.
+The "Aryan invasion into India" theory probably never happened.
+The R1a haplotye, Sanskrit language (Avestan language that was Hellinized), and Vedism (Druidism) came from Celtic invaders, then later with the Persians and Greeks (who military would have been mostly Dorians).

-#### 6.1 The Asuras and Jewish Influence
+#### 7.1 Jewish Influence in India

-The earliest mention of the jews being in India is in the Indian religions.
-They were the Asuras [^40] who were described as power seeking demons [^41].
-They probably moved east after the Assyrian expulsion in 733/2 BCE.
-Then, several centuries later in the 3rd century BC, Aristotle, quoting his pupil Clearchus who traveled to India, and recorded in Josephus's Contra Apion, wrote that there were jewish "priests" and "philosophers" in India in the 3rd century BC: "Jews are derived from the Indian philosophers; they are named by the Indians Calami, and by the Syrians Judaei, and took their name from the country they inhabit, which is called Judea.".
-Megasthenes (350 BC - 290 BC) recorded the same thing: "the Jews were an Indian tribe or sect called Kalani".
+The Jewish scholar Flavius Josephus (37 – 100 AD) quotes from Clearchus’s fragment in his Contra Apionem [Against Apion], in which Aristotle says: “Jews are derived from the Indian philosophers; they are named by the Indians Calami, and by the Syrians Judaei, and took their name from the country they inhabit, which is called Judea.”
+(Book I:22.) [^40]

+Megasthenes (350 BC - 290 BC) recorded: "The Jews were an Indian tribe or sect called the Kalani" (also Kaldu).

+Voltaire claimed that Abraham descended from some of the numerous Brahman priests who left India.

+There was an ancient Celtic conquerer named 'Ram the Druid' and Abraham = Ab Ram, or 'Ab אֲב (father) of Ram', he was also Ra in Egyptian mythology, the basis of the name 'Ram'esses in Egypt, Ram the Aries, Rama in the Vedas, Brahmin caste in India refers to him, and Lama in Tibet.

+These "jews" that made it to India were the Celtic Iudii or Iudaei and the ancient Vedas are just the eastern branch of Druidism. [^41]

-#### 6.2 The Aryan Invasion and the Evolution of Indian Religions
+#### 7.2 The Evolution of Indian Religions

-The Indus Valley civilization was founded by Neolithic (Med) people from Iran (Harappan civilization).
-They mixed with R1a haplotyped Aryan invaders from the Pontic Caspian Steppes [^42] who brought the Sanskrit language and the ancient Vedas.
-Was it through the Scythian connection that the jews moved into India?
-Or Cyrus the Great or his son Gaumata?
-Or Alexander the Great?
-After Alexander, the jews had a Judean based Qahal that stretched into Egypt and throughout the Middle East.
-Did it stretch into India as well?

-The Aryan invasion around 1500 BCE introduced new cultural and religious ideas into the Indian subcontinent, leading to a blending of indigenous beliefs with those of the incoming Aryans.
-This period saw the foundation of Vedic texts, which were heavily influenced by the existing cultural practices, including those brought by Jewish settlers.

-The interactions between these groups led to a rich tapestry of beliefs, with the Vedic tradition incorporating elements of Jewish thought, particularly regarding morality and the nature of the divine.
-The emergence of Hinduism was influenced by these syncretic processes, which created a complex religious landscape characterized by myriad deities and philosophical schools.
+After Alexander, the Indian religions further evolved under Ashoka the Great (Diodotus I Soter)  [^42] as slave moralities to subjugate the population.

-Endnotes (Chapter 6)
+Endnotes (Chapter 7)

-(a) A few authors have claimed that the Dravidians were Ethiopians that
+(a) A few authors have claimed that the Dravidians were Ethiopians who
     the jews imported to India via South India and Sri Lanka to work as slaves in the spice trade and in the marble mines (also to create tribal conflict with the Aryans).
 Importing them in large numbers